Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: A parametric formalism

-A final consideration concerns the introduction of vorticity and/or twist.
-In this case, the procedure above requires more care.
+It would be tempting to assume, at this point, to consider $\tau$ and $\varsigma$ as generic functions.
+However, this would lead to boundary hypersurfaces with a mixed character, which we do not consider in this work.

+The choice of Eq. \eqref{defnormgen} presents a great generality insofar as the formalism is covariant and, therefore, there is no real constraint on the choice of the vectors $u_a$ and $e_a$.
+This is also true for the case of null boundary hypersurfaces.
+However, additional care is required to introduce vorticity and/or twist.
 For an LRS-I spacetime, for example, since the $u_a$ associated with the comoving observers possesses a solenoidal part, it cannot be aligned to the normal vector to a boundary surface.
 A similar problem arises with $e_a$ in LRS-III with spacelike surfaces.
-Naturally, the problem does not arise if we choose for the junction an observer which is not comoving with matter and/or we select a spatial direction not aligned with the local axes of symmetry of the metric.
-In the following, we consider spacelike surfaces a in LRS-I and timelike surfaces in LRS-III only assuming that the junction is performed for those alternative observers.
+Therefore, it is impossible in these cases to choose a normal aligned to $u_a$ or $e_a$.
+Due to this issue, tn the following, we restrict our analysis to the cases of spacelike surfaces in LRS-I and LRS-II, timelike surfaces in LRS-II and LRS-III, and null surfaces in LRS-II only.